These examples demonstrate the diverse capabilities of Simscape™ Driveline™ using common industrial applications.

 A capstan represented by a Belt Pulley block from the Simscape™ Driveline™ library.
 A 100-N tension applied to belt end B holds a variable load at end A in place, even as the load increases.
 When the load force increases past the friction limit, the belt slips.
 Increasing the friction by using a higher friction coefficient or wrap angle allows the pulley to hold an even greater load force.
 This example also shows how suddenly turning the capstan, starting at 3 seconds, causes momentary slip, which is quickly recovered.

-A block and tackle system that is represented by the Belt Pulley and Rope blocks from the Simscape™ Driveline™ library.
+A block and tackle system that is represented by the Belt Pulley and Cable blocks from the Simscape™ Driveline™ library.
 This compound pulley is rigged as a threefold purchase with two triple blocks.
 The system has a mechanical advantage of 6.

 Double Cardan Joint